robertomorel/fin-api/README.md

 ## DDD

 ### Requisitos
-- [x] Deve ser possível criar uma conta
+- [x] Should be able to create an account
-- [x] Deve ser possível buscar o extrato bancário do cliente
+- [x] Should be able to seek for the customer bank statement
-- [x] Deve ser possível realizar um depósito
+- [x] Should be able to make a deposit
-- [x] Deve ser possível realizar um saque
+- [x] Should be able to to make a withdrawal
-- [x] Deve ser possível buscar o extrato bancário do cliente por data
+- [x] Should be able to retrieve the customer's bank statement by date
-- [x] Deve ser possível atualizar dados da conta do cliente
+- [x] Should be able to update the customer's account data
-- [x] Deve ser possível obter dados da conta do cliente
+- [x] Should be able to obtain customer account data
-- [x] Deve ser possível deletar uma conta
+- [x] Should be able to delete an account
-- [x] Deve ser possível retornar o balanço
+- [x] Should be able to return the balance

 ### Regras de negócio
-- [x] Não deve ser possível cadastrar uma conta com CPF já exístente
+- [x] Shouldn´t be able to register an account with an existing CPF
-- [x] Não deve ser possível buscar extrato em uma conta não exístente
+- [x] Shouldn´t be able to fetch a statement from a non-existent account
-- [x] Não deve ser possível fazer depósito em uma conta não exístente
+- [x] Shouldn´t be able to make a deposit into a non-existing account
-- [x] Não deve ser possível fazer saque em uma conta não exístente
+- [x] Shouldn´t be able to withdraw to a non-existent account
-- [x] Não deve ser possível fazer saque quando o saldo for insuficiente
+- [x] Shouldn´t be able to withdraw when the balance is insufficient
-- [x] Não deve ser possível excluir uma conta não exístente
+- [x] Shouldn´t be able to delete a non-existent account